mgord9518/imgconv/README.md

 # imgconv
 A GoLang library for converting images using existing software on the user's machine.

-As of now only supports png to svg, but I have plans to support all image types in the supported programs (currently ImageMagick, Inkscape and rsvg-convert)
+As of now only supports png to svg, but I have plans to support all image types in the supported programs (currently ImageMagick, Inkscape and rsvg-convert).

 ## API:
 ### Convert